The Healthy Homes Grant Program

 It helps keep seniors, low-income, and frontline families in their homes.

-An uninsulated home or a broken window lets frigid air or extreme summer heat inside.
-An expensive, polluting oil furnace won’t keep someone warm if families can’t afford to turn it on.
 The Healthy Homes program pays for repairs and replacements with high efficiency equipment and resilience improvements to make people comfortable and lower their cost of living.

 About half of Oregonians live in housing built before 1980.
 This housing is energy inefficient and in need of repairs.
 Frontline communities are highest at risk, which includes Black, Indigenous, and people of color, low-income families, people with disabilities, and people in rural areas.

-Healthy Homes funding will help Oregonians:
+Healthy Homes funding helps Oregonians:

 Spend less money on heating and cooling